-- 1.1 The game, called A Strange Game, will be played in the arena defined in section 3.3.
-The objective of this game is to achieve as many points as possible by placing your tokens on squares and pedestals to capture them. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
+- 1.1 The game, called Slots, will be played in the arena defined in section 3.3.
+The objective of this game is to achieve as many points as possible by placing your tokens in slots and zones to capture them. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
 The staging area will be clearly marked on the day. - b) Attach four robot badges.
 These badges will be provided by Student Robotics officials in the staging area.
-Section 3.2 provides more information about these badges, as well as their dimensions and mounting requirements. - c) Place their robot in the starting zone that they are assigned.
-The robot must be placed such that it is entirely within this starting zone, with no parts overhanging its boundary. - d) Place a single token in/on their robot if they so wish. - e) Vacate the arena 40 seconds before the scheduled start time.
+Section 3.2 provides more information about these badges, as well as their dimensions and mounting requirements. - c) Place their robot in the starting corner that they are assigned.
+The robot must be placed such that it is entirely within this starting corner, with no parts overhanging its boundary. - d) Place one of their tokens in/on their robot if they so wish.
+The token must be taken from one of the rows nearest the robot's starting corner. - e) Vacate the arena 40 seconds before the scheduled start time.
 During the 40 second period prior to the start of the match there must be no interaction with the robot.